-Strep throat is preferably treated with oral antibiotics - usually amoxicillin.
-Children with strep throat should take a full 24-hour day of doses of the medication and be fever-free before returning to school.
+See your doctor to help determine if your symptoms are caused by strep throat or by another, potentially more serious, illness.
+Strep throat is treated with antibiotics.
+Children with strep throat should take antibiotics for at least 24 hours. and be fever-free before returning to school.
 Be sure to follow your physician’s instructions regarding the prescription.
-Even if the symptoms fade, be sure to still take all of the medication as directed, as the full-course has been shown to prevent rheumatic fever.
+Even if the symptoms improve, be sure to still take all of the medication as directed.

-If you come into Patient First and are diagnosed with strep throat, we can provide your prescription medication on-site, which saves you a trip to the drugstore after your visit and speeds up recovery.
+If needed, you can come into any Patient First center from 8am to 8pm any day of the week with no appointment.
+If you do come into one of our centers and are diagnosed with strep throat, we can often provide your prescription medication on-site, which saves you a trip to the drugstore after your visit and speeds up recovery.

-For symptom relief, ibuprofen or acetaminophen are recommended.
+Your doctor may also recommend ibuprofen or acetaminophen for symptom relief.
 Children under 6 years old should not be given OTC cough and cold medicines, unless recommended by a physician.
 Oral analgesic spray or lozenges can also be used to help relieve pain and discomfort.